jreisinger/docs/blog/2024-02-15-shift-cipher-in-go.md

 hello world
 ```

-See <https://github.com/jreisinger/pocs/tree/main/crypto/shift> for the whole code and more.
+See [shift](https://github.com/jreisinger/pocs/tree/main/crypto/shift) for all the code.
 Most of the ideas and code come from John Arundel's [book](https://bitfieldconsulting.com/books/crypto) I started to read.
-I plan to try to write the code from the book and take some notes in the form of blog posts like this one.
+I plan to write the code from the book and to take notes in the form of blog posts like this one.